 An orange grove produces citrus that is used to make marmalade.
 Photo by: Betty McKenney.

 Do you grow any vegetables or fruits?We have a citrus grove (shown above) and we sell our sweet orange marmalade made by E. Waldo Ward & Son, Inc. in Sierra Madre to raise money to maintain the garden.
-It is available through our website.

 Knife leaf acacia, Peruvian Apple Cactus, and sticks of fire surround a small statue of St. Francis in the northwest corner of the garden.
 Photo by: Betty McKenney.